BYU-ELC/AutonoMouse/README.md

 using an Android smartphone.
 This doesn't work with an IPhone because there are no opensource bluetooth apps that in the App Store.

-## Things to Change
+## V1 Things to Change
-Fix the circuit: When Arduino is plugged into the computer and placed inside the pcb the AMS1117 voltage regulator on the Arduino gets really hot.
+When Arduino is plugged into the computer and placed inside the pcb the AMS1117 voltage regulator on the Arduino gets really hot.
 This is because the VIN Pin has a direct path to ground through the switch so it's passing a lot of current and gets hot to let off the energy converted.
 There is a new PCB named Chassis1.1 in the build files that includes a reverse power diode.
 However it was not used for the project because it would be more complex.